CarpalCarp/Compiler-Dummy-Repo/README.md

 Bark() is is not found in the Dog class
 ![GitHub Logo](SemanticErrors/barkUndefined.PNG)

-There is no typeOfBark in the bark class
+There is no typeOfBark() method in the Bark class
 ![GitHub Logo](SemanticErrors/NoTypeOfBark.PNG)
 ![GitHub Logo](SemanticErrors/NoTypeOfBark2.PNG)